stephengold/jme3-utilities/README.md

 # Jme3-utilities Project

-The Jme3-utilities Project contains Java packages and assets, developed for sgold's jMonkeyEngine projects, which might prove useful in similar projects.
+[The Jme3-utilities Project][utilities] contains Java packages and assets, developed for sgold's jMonkeyEngine projects, which might prove useful in similar projects.

 It contains 4 sub-projects: